Venus Butterfly: L.A. Law television episode

 In an episode of L.A.
 Law titled "The Venus Butterfly", which first aired on November 21, 1986, a man who is unimpressive in appearance and personality but who nevertheless has tremendous success with women claims to have a sexual technique that has caused this success.
 He reveals it to his lawyer, Stuart Markowitz (Michael Tucker).
 The technique itself is never described to the audience.
 In a hotel bedroom scene, it is implied that Markowitz uses the technique on his girlfriend, Ann Kelsey (Jill Eikenberry), with great positive effect.
+Jill Eikenberry is Michael Tucker's real-life wife; they have been married since 1973.

 The writer of that section of the episode, Terry Louise Fisher, stated that she had just made it up.
 The show received many letters and phone calls from viewers asking what it was and two requests to license the term.
 Playboy magazine did a feature speculating on what the technique was and included suggestions from readers.
 Years later, actors on the show reported still being asked about it.